 While you are inspecting your water heater, it is also a good time to check the date on your water heater.
 If your water heater is over 12 to 15 years old, it’s a good candidate to be replaced.
 If you see signs of rust, especially around the bottom of the water heater tank, this could be a sign of an impending problem and it’s best to call an experienced licensed plumber to take look at it as soon as you can.

 Pro Tip: Check out some of the new tankless water heaters on the market.
 Not familiar, with what a tankless water heater is?
 We’ve got you covered!
-Learn about them by reading this article.
+Learn about them by tankless water heaters.

 When a hose develops a big split, you might notice it right away because water will be everywhere, but if it is a small leak it could go unnoticed for weeks, months, or even a couple of years, all the while slowly ruining your drywall or your floor.